danimal141/ext-pr-diff/README.md

 # ext-pr-diff
+This tool is designed to be used for getting AI-generated explanations of code changes.
+It fetches GitHub Pull Request (PR) diffs and displays them in a markdown format, making it easy to input the changes into a generative AI system for analysis and explanation.

 ext-pr-diff is a command-line tool to easily fetch and display GitHub Pull Request (PR) diffs in markdown format.